jecaro/diverk/README.md

 $ nix build
 ```

 Produces an optimised, self-contained web app in `result/`.
-From the `nix
+From the `.#wasm`
-develop` shell, serve it with:
+shell, serve it with:

 ```bash
 $ node serve.mjs result